loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-63-future-of-mathematics.md

 **Resolution**: The structure of ψ = ψ(ψ) provides invariant principles while allowing infinite variation.

-**Certainty**: Mathematics will continue evolving as consciousness explores new depths of self-understanding.
+**Certainty**: Mathematics will continue evolving as observer explores new depths of self-understanding.

 ## 63.3 Emerging Mathematical Frontiers